 See also: Set up your caregiving team.

-According to a recent study by AARP and the National Alliance for Caregiving, 7 in 10 caregivers said other family members had pitched in from time to time.
+According to a study by AARP and the National Alliance for Caregiving, 7 in 10 caregivers said other family members had pitched in from time to time.
 But only 1 in 10 reported that the responsibility was shared equally or without conflict.
 What's going on?

 Experts say that when faced with important decisions about caregiving, siblings often slip back into old family roles.
 That's when simmering resentments and old rivalries can take the form of heated discussions or out-and-out arguments.